Luigi Novarese: Life

 Luigi Novarese was born in 1914 as the last of nine children to the farmers Giusto Carlo Novarese and Teresa Sassone.
 His father died in 1915 from pneumonia.
 Due to illness one leg was shorter than the other (fifteen centimetres) and so he had to wear special orthopedic shoes his entire life in order to compensate for the difference in leg height.

 In 1923 he was diagnosed with bone tuberculosis and his mother exhausted all available funds for treatment despite doctors giving up all hope on him recovering; he sent a letter to Filippo Rinaldi - the third superior of the Salesians of Don Bosco - and asked that he and his students intercede for him.
 Rinaldi replied and said he and the students would ask for the intercession of John Bosco.
 He was able to leave the hospital on 17 May 1931 after having been cured of his ailment at a rapid pace.

 During his numerous visits in the hospital he decided that he would become a doctor if he was able to recover though decided instead to join the priesthood after his mother died in 1935.
 He studied at Casale Monferrato and then at the Capranica College in Rome.
 Novarese was ordained to the priesthood on 17 December 1938 in the Basilica of Saint John Lateran.
 He received degrees in theological studies in 1939 (from the Gregorian) and in canon law on 9 April 1943.
 On 1 May 1942 he accepted an invitation from Monsignor Giovanni Battista Montini - the future Pope Paul VI - to join his staff in the Secretariat of State and he remained there until 12 May 1970 when he decided to leave and take up a new post elsewhere.
 He founded the Marian Priest League on 17 May 1943; he later co-founded the Volunteers of Suffering in 1947 and later the Silent Workers of the Cross in 1950.
 Novarese also founded the Brothers and Sisters of the Sick in 1952.

 In 1949 he obtained permission from Pope Pius XII to launch an hour dedicated to the sick on the Vatican Radio.
 Pope John XXIII - in 1962 - placed him in charge of the chaplains of all Italian hospitals.
 In 1970 he left the Secretariat of State and was put in charge of the health sector of the Italian Episcopal Conference where he remained until 1977.
 He met Pope John Paul II on one occasion and the two embraced.

-Novarese died in 1984; his remains were interred in the Chiesa del Sacro Cuore del Suffragio in Via Giulia in Rome.
+Novarese died in 1984; his remains were interred in the Santa Maria del Suffragio in Via Giulia in Rome.